HelTecAutomation/HeltecDocs/en/source/cubecell/capsule-sensor/htcc-ac01/assemble_a_battery.md

 ## Battery specifications

-In the capsule sensor, it's already integrates a charge management circuit (see [Capsule sensor bottom plate schematic diagram]()), but does not have an over-discharge protection circuit, so **the lithium battery must have a protection circute**.
+In the capsule sensor, it's already integrates a charge management circuit, but does not have an over-discharge protection circuit, so **the lithium battery must have a protection circute**.
 Battery must include following features:

 - Voltage: 3.7V
 - Charging voltage: 4.2V